AdobeDocs/workfront.en/help/wf-api/api/new-api-version-13.md

 ### UITemplate

-`Adobe Workfront administrators` or `group administrators` can create templates to customize the layout elements in `Adobe Workfront`.
-The LayoutTemplate object is specific to `the new Adobe Workfront experience`.
+Adobe Workfront administrators or group administrators can create templates to customize the layout elements in Adobe Workfront.
+The LayoutTemplate object is specific to the new Adobe Workfront experience.

-For the object that represents layout templates in `Adobe Workfront Classic`, see [LayoutTemplate](#layoutte).
+For the object that represents layout templates in Adobe Workfront Classic, see [LayoutTemplate](#layoutte).

 <table cellspacing="0">
  <col>